Java Tutorial: Basic Operators Examples

 Java Bitwise XOR and Assignment Operator "^="

-The operand on its left is binary XOR by the value on its right then save the result on the operand.
-It uses two characters or symbols "^=".
+The operand on its left is binary XOR by the value on its right, then save the result in the operand.
+It uses two characters or symbols, "^=".

 int k = 20;